Ulna Fractures

 Ulna Fracture Treatment

-- Open reduction and internal fixation (plates and screws): This is the most frequent surgical procedure for treating forearm fractures.
+Open reduction and internal fixation (plates and screws): This is the most frequent surgical procedure for treating ulna fractures.
 The bone pieces are initially realigned (reduced) into their natural alignment during this operation.
 Special screws and metal plates connected to the bone’s exterior surface hold them together.

 Complications in Forearm Fracture Treatment